 Skip to main content

-Three thousand dollars a month is a meaningful benchmark for expats.
-It is high enough to live comfortably in most of the world but low enough that many remote workers, retirees, and freelancers can sustain it indefinitely.
-The question is not whether $3,000 is enough, but where it goes the furthest.
+Three thousand a month is a useful benchmark.
+High enough to live well in most of the world, low enough that plenty of remote workers, retirees, and freelancers can sustain it year after year.
+The question is less about whether $3,000 is enough, and more about where it goes the furthest.

-The cities on this list all have estimated monthly budgets under $3,000 USD when you include rent, groceries, transport, utilities, and daily expenses.
-We have ranked them by total cost so you can see which cities offer the most breathing room within your budget.
+Every city on this list lands under $3,000 a month once you include rent, groceries, transport, utilities, and daily spending.
+We ranked them by total cost so you can see where the breathing room is.

 RankCityCountryMonthly BudgetAvg 1BR Rent